This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 eps=0.02.
 On the left is the configuration after

-16 time steps, with the cars arranged in a circle.
+16 time steps, with the highway mapped to a circle.

 Because of random noise, some cars are going faster